 Mayhem, featured in the Smithsonian's National Museum of American History, branded with the logo I designed for ForAllSecure.

-The Mayhem Robot was inspired by a team member's playful robot costume during the DARPA competition.
-We created stickers of Mayhem, which became For All Secure's mascot.
+The Mayhem Robot was inspired by a team member's playful robot costume during the DARPA competition, which became For All Secure's mascot.